coq/coq/theories/Compat/README.md

 disable warnings introduced in later versions.

-When adding a file in this directory, please name it `RocqXY.v` and prepend `From Stdlib Require Export RocqXY.` to the previous file.
+When adding a file in this directory, please name it `RocqXY.v` and prepend `From Corelib Require Export CorelibXY.` to the previous file.
 When removing the last remaining content of some file, please also remove the file altogether.